sahme73/Youtube-DataViz/README.md

 4.)
 Run the command: "npm install" (this command will install all necessary dependencies for the project)

+### Getting your YouTube API Key

+1.)
+Follow the instructions found here (https://developers.google.com/youtube/v3/getting-started)

+2.)
+Obtain your API Key by clicking on the "Copy Button" as seen in the red box below

+3.)
+Create a file called `env.development.local`

+### Instruction for using Data Visualizations

-5.)
-Finally, you should be able to run the command: "npm run dev" (example below) to locally host the current webpage
+1.)
+First, you should be able to run the command: "npm run dev" (example below) to locally host the current webpage

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev